Ten North Frederick (film): Casting

 That month Spencer Tracy was cast as Joseph Chapin.
 This meant filming, originally scheduled for May, was pushed back until October so Tracy could appear in The Old Man and the Sea.

 Because of Tracy's repeated teaming with Katharine Hepburn, the film's producer Charles Brackett announced he was enthusiastic about casting Hepburn as his wife.

 In May 1957, model-actress Suzy Parker told the press in an interview: "If I'm good in Kiss Them for Me with Cary Grant, Buddy Adler is going to give me a very good role in 10 North Frederick with Spencer Tracy.

 Parker was eventually cast, which, according to insiders, did not satisfy Tracy, who left the production in November 1957.
 Tracy dismissed these rumours, saying:

 "I don't even know her.
 The real reason I didn't want to make the picture is because, at long last, John Ford is getting ready to produce The Last Hurrah, the life of James Michael Curley, and I waited so long to get John and to do this story, which I want to do more than anything else.
 So, I couldn't run the risk of starting one picture and losing John Ford."

 Gary Cooper replaced Tracy in late November 1957.
 This meant the Cooper-starring Man of the West had to be postponed.

 Dunne says, "Gary Cooper jumped at it, saying, 'I've lived in that guy's shoes.'
 He'd had a long affair with Patricia Neal before deciding to return to his wife.
 John O'Hara said it was the only decent movie adaptation of one of his books, although I only used a quarter of his plot."

 That month Geraldine Fitzgerald agreed to come out of retirement to play Cooper's wife.

 Shortly after, Diane Varsi was cast as his daughter.

 Shooting

 Filming started in late November 1957.

 On December 23, Varsi suffered a nervous breakdown, and following a collapse on the set, she was hospitalized for a week.

+It was an early key role for Stuart Whitman.